seanseancooper/SSET/docs/theory_of_signal_semiotics.md

 This enables predictive modeling and reverse-inference (e.g., deducing probable meaning from action alone), making it a key construct in signal semiotics.

----

-### 🎯 Actor as Semantic Outcome
+>### 🎯 Actor as Semantic Outcome

-We model Actor as a distribution over possible outcomes:
+>We model Actor as a distribution over possible outcomes:

-$$
+>$$
 P(\text{Actor}_t | \text{Interpretation}_t, \text{Context}_t)
 $$

-This allows us to:
+>This allows us to:

-* Simulate behavioral outcomes from perceived signals
+>* Simulate behavioral outcomes from perceived signals
-* Model ambiguity and action likelihoods
+>* Model ambiguity and action likelihoods
-* Analyze how species or systems prioritize actions given meaning
+>* Analyze how species or systems prioritize actions given meaning

-In software terms, this can be logged via metadata fields in `SignalFrame` such as:

-* `actor_choice`
-* `outcome_probabilities`
-* `triggered_behavior`

 ---

-Let’s now define the components more precisely using symbol processing theory:
+Let’s now define the components more precisely using our model of symbol processing:

 $$
 \text{Actor}_t = \phi(\text{Interpretation}_t, \text{Context}_t)